or: How I Learned to Stop Worrying and Love Separating Audio

-There’s a lot to cover here, but I’ll try to break it down by input and section.
-Let’s start with one of the most important parts – sorting out where Voicemeeter sends all that audio so you can hear it!
+There’s a lot to cover here, but I’ll break it down by input and section.
+Let’s start with the most important part – sorting out where Voicemeeter sends all that audio so you can hear it!

 Setting up Hardware Outputs – Headphones, Speakers, etc.

 In most cases, you probably only listen to your audio through one device, so let’s start there.
 In the upper right, click on A1, then select your device from the drop-down list.
-You may see it a few times with a different audio driver listed in front, such as WDM, KS, MME, or ASIO.
+You may see it listed a few times with a different audio driver listed in front, such as WDM, KS, MME, or ASIO.
 What each driver is is a bit beyond what we want to cover here today, but information on each is easy enough to find if you’d like to know more.
 While ASIO is generally preferred, it’s far less common than the others and is typically only available for specific hardware.
 On Windows, you can generally use WDM without any issues.
-If you notice issues with a driver such as delayed or tinny audio, try a different one!
+If you notice issues with a driver such as delayed or tinny audio, try a different driver!

 If you have multiple audio devices, you can assign them to A2, A3, etc. in the same way.
 Each device’s audio, equalizer, and more will be controlled independently via the PHYSICAL slider at the bottom right of Voicemeeter, allowing you to control the level and other details of each device and even output audio to multiple devices without having to switch between them via your operating system, which is particularly handy if you regularly switch between devices, like using both headphones and speakers, or if you only want certain types of audio to go to certain devices.

-Slide A1 (or whichever PHYSICAL device you’re using) down a bit so that your audio isn’t coming through at full blast, then try playing audio through your desktop at this point.
-If all is well, you should hear audio through that device!
-If not, triple-check that Playback devices are set correctly in Windows as mentioned above.
+Slide A1 (the PHYSICAL device you’re using) down a bit so that your audio isn’t coming through at full blast, then try playing something that would normally use the default desktop audio.
+At this point, you should hear audio through that device.
+If nothing is lighting up, triple-check that Playback devices are set correctly in Windows as mentioned above.

-Side Note: You can also name most inputs and sliders by right clicking on the name and and typing a new name in.
-Voicemeeter can be a bit finicky about where you click, so if you right click on it and see a number, it likely means you’ve clicked on the slider, rather than the name.
+Side Note: You can also name most inputs and sliders by right clicking near the bottom of the slider and and typing a new name in.
+Voicemeeter can be a bit finicky about where you click, so if you right click on it and see a number, Voicemeeter is trying to set the decibel level.